dopeboy/dopeboy.github.io/about.md

 ## What I do

 I run a [small consultancy](https://www.thenorthstarlabs.com) where we write code and occasionally train others on how to write code.
+I'm a contributor to [Graphene](https://github.com/graphql-python/graphene-django), an open source library for Django.
 I'm currently focused on a stealth venture in the hardware space involving robotics.

 ## Fun facts